keljr021/react-calculator/README.md

  - maxWidth - The maximum width for the component
  - borderRadius - Rounds/Sharpens based on value (0 for sharp corners)
  - displayFormlua - Displays the calculated formula above the number box
+ - clearOnMemory - When true, will clear the input if user stores the number to memory

 ### What's Left
  - Add custom styling for component
- - Add ability to save memory values (up to 5 possibly)

 ### Known Bugs
  - Input component